RajatJain4061/skyii/README.md

 Yii2 Facades (Yifa) - https://github.com/foqat/yifa

 All of the above modules are already enabled in the config files.
 If you don't like any of them, simply remove them from composer.json and run a composer update.
 Please read the respective documentation of above extensions to know their usage.
+We have also included all these plugins in the vendor directory so they can be used without running composer update.

 Installation